citusdata/pg_cron/README.md

  │ │ │ │ │                  Saturday, or use names; 7 is also Sunday)
  │ │ │ │ │
  │ │ │ │ │
  * * * * *
 ```

 An easy way to create a cron schedule is: [crontab.guru](http://crontab.guru/).

 The code in pg_cron that handles parsing and scheduling comes directly from the cron source code by Paul Vixie, hence the same options are supported.
+Be aware that pg_cron always uses GMT!

 ## Installing pg_cron